What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • extensive hematomas formed after minor injuries;

-• persistent bleeding resulting from tooth extraction or injury;
+• continuous bleeding resulting from tooth extraction or injury;

-• hemarthrosis (intra-articular bleeding) causes blood to reflux into the joints, causing limitation of its mobility and swelling.
+• Hemarthrosis (intra-articular bleeding) causes blood to flow into the joints, causing limited mobility and swelling.

 Symptoms of the disease in childhood

-Hemophilia in children of a severe degree develops during the first year of their life.
-Its symptoms are as follows:
+Severe hemophilia develops in children during the first year of their life.
+Symptoms characteristic of it are the following:

-• hematomas, which, having an initially point character, spread to different parts of the body and are localized both subcutaneously and on the mucous membranes;
+• hematomas, which, initially having a point nature, spread to different parts of the body and are localized both subcutaneously and on the mucous membranes;

 • bleeding that occurs after preventive vaccinations and other injections.

-In addition to the above signs of the disease, in children starting from 2–3 years of age, symptoms such as articular, as well as small capillary hemorrhages (petechiae), which form for no reason with little physical exertion, can be observed.
-Hemophilia in children from 4 years old to school age is often represented by:
+In addition to the above signs of the disease, in children starting from 2–3 years of age, symptoms such as articular ones, as well as small capillary hemorrhages (petechiae), which form for no reason during slight physical exertion, can be observed.
+Hemophilia in children from 4 years of age to school age is often presented by:

 • recurrent nosebleeds;